system76/docs/content/cuda.md

 Build cuda_12.1.r12.1/compiler.32415258_0
 ```

-This will also have the Container running and we can check this by running this command in another terminal or tab:
+The container can be viewed and managed using Docker in another terminal or tab:

 ```bash
 sudo docker ps